The cost of editing and proofreading

 Comparing editing quotes

 Simply comparing hourly rates when engaging an editor for a project can be misleading.
 An experienced editor with relevant qualifications and accreditation will generally complete a project in less time and to a higher standard than someone with limited experience and training.
-In Australia, the Institute of Professional Editors conducts rigorous examinations (80% required to pass) to assess the skills and knowledge of editors before awarding them the the status of ‘accredited editor’.
-This qualification must be renewed every five years through evidence of continuing professional development.
+(In Australia, the Institute of Professional Editors conducts rigorous examinations (80% required to pass) to assess the skills and knowledge of editors before awarding them the status of ‘accredited editor’.
+This qualification is reviewed by IPEd every five years and can only be extended through evidence of continuing professional development.)

-A preferable approach that provides a more accurate gauge of cost relative to service is to compare quotes for the total project, and ensure that you are comparing ‘apples with apples’.
-Evaluate the services outlined in the quote and ensure they encompass everything you need.
-Seek clarification from the editor if necessary.
+A preferable approach that provides a more accurate gauge of cost relative to service is to compare quotes for the total project, making sure that you are comparing ‘apples with apples’.
+Evaluate the services outlined in the quotes and ensure they encompass everything you need.
+Seek clarification if anything is unclear.
+Consider the expertise and experience of the editor and how this might benefit your project.